docker/docs/ee/admin/backup/back-up-swarm.md

     ```
     systemctl start docker
     ```
-7. Except for step 1, repeat the previous steps for each node.
+7. Except for step 1, repeat the previous steps for each manager node.

 ### Where to go next